cap-js/docs/java/working-with-cql/query-execution.md

 CAP Java provides two modes for resolving runtime views during read operations: [cte](#rtview-cte) and [resolve](#rtview-resolve).

-::: details Set the runtime view mode
+::: details Changing the runtime view mode
 To globally set the runtime view mode, use the property `cds.sql.runtimeView.mode` with value `cte` or `resolve` in the *application.yml*.
 To set the mode for a specific runtime view, annotate it with `@cds.java.runtimeView.mode: cte|resolve`.

 To set the mode for a specific query, use a [hint](#hana-hints):